karinlag/2013-07-Oslo/python-programming/1_Data_Types.md

 You can slice and index the tuple exactly like you would a list.
-Tuples are used in the inner workings of python, and a tuple can be used as a key in a dictionary (whoch you will see soon), whereas a list cannot as we will see in a moment.
+Tuples are used in the inner workings of python, and a tuple can be used as a key in a dictionary (which you will see soon), whereas a list cannot as we will see in a moment.

 ## Sets